bbatalo/rpg/README.md

 Improvements:

+* A Change should be contained in either Effect, StatTalent or CooldownTalent
-* CooldownChange can reference only abilities and talents of the host or parent class
+* CooldownChange for SELF effects/talents can reference only abilities and talents of the host or parent class
+* ~~StatChange for SELF/talents can reference only abilities and talents of the host or parent class~~
+* Check Instantiate effects and their viability

 Possible: